Hisonotus vespuccii

-Hisonotus vespuccii is a species of catfish in the family Loricariidae.
-It is a freshwater species native to South America where it occurs in the São Francisco River and three of its tributaries: the Das Velhas River, the Paraopeba River, and the Formoso River.
-It is found in areas with marginal vegetation and reaches 3.6 cm SL.
-The species was named after the Italian explorer Amerigo Vespucci.
+Hisonotus vespuccii is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Hypoptopomatinae. the cascudinhos.
+This catfish occurs in the São Francisco River and three of its tributaries: the Das Velhas River, the Paraopeba River, and the Formoso River in the Brazilian state of Minas Gerais.
+It is found in areas with marginal vegetation and reaches a standard length of 3.6 cm.
+The Specific name honors the first European to discover of the São Francisco river, the Italian explorer Amerigo Vespucci.